Urvantsev Rocks

 Urvantsev Rocks (72°6′S 5°37′E) is a groups of rocks lying 5 nautical miles (9 km) southeast of Skorvetangen Spur in the Muhlig-Hofmann Mountains, Queen Maud Land.
 Mapped by Norsk Polarinstitutt from surveys and air photos by Norwegian Antarctic Expedition, 1956–60.
-Also mapped by Soviet Antarctic Expedition in 1961 and named for geologist N.N.
-Urvantsev.
+Also mapped by Soviet Antarctic Expedition in 1961 and named for geologist Nikolay Urvantsev.